 Significance And Story Of Jain Samvatsari

 People of Jainism observe Jain Samvatsari on the last day of the Paryushan Shwetambar.
 This auspicious day falls on Shukla Paksha of the Jain calendar month of Bhadrapada.
 It means Jain Jain Samvatsari arrives between August to September, as per the Gregorian calendar.
+This year, Jain Samvatsari will be on Tuesday, 19 September 2023

 On this day, people (mostly associated with Jainism) seek forgiveness for their unintentionally made mistakes.
 Devotees also organize Samvatsari Pratikramana during this day.
 Following that, Jains say ‘Micchami Dukkadam’ to everyone and request them to pardon their mistakes.
 Mostly, they say it to their friends and close relatives.
 In the Vedic text, Rigveda describes Samvatsari as an ancient Sanskrit language.
 Samvatsara refers to a year, while Samvatsari means refers to an annual day.
 Now, let us discuss in detail about ancient myths and the significance of this day.